Skip to contents

 Details

 Abundances.
-Total individuals per species are drawn with generate_fisher_log_series(), allocating a fixed fraction to species "A" and distributing the remainder by a log-series across B, C, ....
+Total individuals per species are generated with generate_sad() using P$SAD_MODEL (default: "fisher").
+The built-in Fisher option allocates a fixed fraction to species "A" and distributes the remainder by a log-series across B, C, ...; other SAD models generate a full A.. vector directly.

 Baseline locations (point processes).
 Locations are simulated using the process names in P. Supported values (case-insensitive):